-The default version of rsync in macOS is old.
-Version 2.6.9, protocol version 29 was released in nov 2006.
-The current release of rsync is version 3.2.3 protocol 31.
-Due to new features in new versions of rsync and dependency to shared libraries it is not possible to bundle the latest version of rsync together with RsyncOSX.
-But if you want to compile your own version of rsync, please see last on this page.
+The default version 2.6.9 of rsync in macOS was released in nov 2006.
+And there has been several fixes and releases since then.
+The news about the current release of rsync is here.
+Due to new features in rsync and dependency to shared libraries it is not possible to bundle the latest version together with RsyncOSX.
+It is adviced to install rsync as part of Homebrew.
+In RsyncOSX select user configuration and set path for optional version of rsync.

-If you are installing on macOS Catalina or macOS Big Sur and utilize a local version of rsync, execute the rsync utility in a terminal window before using RsyncOSX.
+If you are utilizing a local version of rsync, execute the rsync utility in a terminal window before using RsyncOSX.
 There is a process of granting access for the rsync utility before using it by RsyncOSX.
-MacOS Catalina or macOS Big Sur will also ask permission for accessing your home catalog first time you start RsyncOSX.
+MacOS will also ask permission for accessing your home catalog the first time you start RsyncOSX.
 If you also utilize the menu-app (RsyncOSXsched), be aware of you might have to force quit RsyncOSX the first time you start the menu-app.

 There is one simple answer to the question and the answer is rsync.
 Rsync is a rock solid, well proven, secure, fast, reliable and very accessible command line tool across platforms.
 RsyncOSX is just a GUI for executing rsync commands.
 Rsync is a command line tool with tons of parameters.
 Choosing the right parameter and to get the predicted result from rsync might be a challenge.
 RsyncOSX does the job for you.

-Before compiling RsyncOSX is only depended upon Cocoa and Foundation classes which are standard Swift libraries.
+RsyncOSX is only depended upon Cocoa and Foundation classes which are standard Swift libraries.
 There are two ways to compile, either in Xcode or utilize make from command line in RsyncOSX catalog.
 To use make require Xcode command line utilities to be installed.
 Execute the following command and follow the instructions. xcode-select --install Remove signing credentials or replace To compile you have to either remove signing or replace signing credentials.
+To remove or replace select Target RsyncOSX and tab “Signing and Capabilities”.

 There are two ways to setup passwordless logins to a remote server and RsyncOSX supports both.
 It is advised to use ssh and ssh-keys, method one below, because the traffic is encrypted and it is considered more secure.
 Encrypted protocol by ssh and ssh-keys Utilizing ssh enables passwordless logins to remote servers by ssh private and public key-pair.
 Using ssh-keys is in general considered more safe than standard password solutions (single factor authentication).

-Adding a configuration is easy.
 A configuration require minimum a local catalog and a remote catalog.
 After entering information about a configuration select the Add button to add it to RsyncOSX.
 Continue adding new configurations until completed and configurations are saved to permanent storage after each entry.
 Select local catalog either by drag and drop or by enter text directly.
 For remote catalogs only drag and drop for local attached volumes.
+For remote server catalogs enter by text only.

 In Synchronize view (which is the opening view) tasks can be executed as singletasks.
 Execute single tasks requires a couple of double clicks: one for estimation run and the second for executing the real task.
 The output from rsync is presented after each run.
 There are three options for editing after selecting a task in row: edit params (to rsync) delete task After selecting a row choosing one of the above pops up a new view according to selection.

 RsyncOSX and the menu app RsyncOSXsched are prepared for localization.
 Default language for both is English.
-RsyncOSX is localized to: Chinese (Simplified) - by StringKe (Chen) German - by Andre Voigtmann French - translated by crowdin Norwegian - by me English - the base language of RsyncOSX Italian - by Stefano Steve Cutelle’ Dutch - by Marcellino Santoso, in progress Indonesian - Marcellino Santoso, in progress Localization is done by utilizing Crowdin to translate the xliff files which are imported into Xcode after translating.
+RsyncOSX is localized to: Chinese (Simplified) - by StringKe (Chen) German - by Andre Voigtmann Norwegian - by me English - the base language of RsyncOSX Italian - by Stefano Steve Cutelle' Dutch - by Marcellino Santoso, in progress Localization is done by utilizing Crowdin to translate the xliff files which are imported into Xcode after translating.

 Logging in RsyncOSX might be switched on/off in user configuration.
 All log records are listed in table within Logs tab.
 The log records are by default sorted with most recent ontop.
-Log records can be filtered by text search by selecting the appropriate column.
-The direction, ascending or descending, is selected by direction of the arrow.
-Select column to filter Log records can be selected for delete as well.
-To filter a log record select the appropriate column.
+Log records can be filtered by date by search field.
+Any column can be sorted by selecting the appropriate column.
+The sort direction, ascending or descending, is selected by direction of the arrow.
+Log records can be selected for delete as well.

 The menu app is available for download together with RsyncOSX, see install for more info.
 The menu app is a scaled down and minimal app for executing scheduled tasks in RsyncOSX.
 It executes as a menu app and keeps track on next task to execute.
 The app is monitoring all schedules in all profiles.
 Scheduled tasks are added in RsyncOSX.
 RsyncOSX does not execute scheduled tasks.
 Scheduled tasks are only added and deleted within RsyncOSX.